We’re campaigning for restrictions on alcohol marketing to protect children and vulnerable people.

 Why do we need tougher laws on alcohol marketing?

-The current system is not working.
+The current self-regulatory system is not working.
 The ASA are unable to issue fines and sanctions when their codes are broken.
 In upholding complaints they can require companies to stop running adverts, but in the fast-moving world of social media, ASA decisions often come months after a campaign has begun or even after it has ended.

 Alcohol use is the biggest risk factor for death, ill-health and disability among 15 to 49-year-olds in the UK and yet little has been done to limit its promotion.
 Advertising restrictions are accepted for other legal products that have health risks, such as cigarettes, junk food and pharmaceuticals.
 A comparable approach is both necessary and appropriate for alcohol.